shlifedev/Unity-TimeScaleSlider/README.md

- yeah. it is `scene view` gui hook example with ui helement :)
+ yeah. it is `scene view` gui hook example with ui element :)

 ## ScreenShot